Universality of empirical risk minimization: Universality in statistical learning

-We will state two theorems that provide sufficient conditions for universality of the test error under various conditions.
-The first one concerns a scenario in which near interpolators (models achieving very small training error) exist.
-We are interested in this scenario because of its relevance to deep learning, and because it is very diffent from the strongly convex one.
+We will state two theorems that provide sufficient conditions for universality of the test error: Theorem \ref{thm:universality_bounds} assumes an overparameterized scenario in which the train error is not locally convex around the minimizer; Theorem \ref{thm:test_error} is instead relevant for cases in which the empirical risk is locally convex.

+We begin by considering the overparameterized setting because it is very different from earlier results, and because of its relevance to deep learning \cite{bartlett2021deep}.

-It is useful to denote the set of near empirical risk minimizers:
+We define the set of approximate empirical risk minimizers: